The Road to Newarre

 'Two huge barrels loomed on the counter behind the bar, one for whiskey, one for beer.
 Between the barrels stood a vast panoply of bottles: all colours and shapes.
 Above the bottles hung a sword.'

 I think that we need a new sheet of paper now, the bar is like the altar and deserves some details.
 Using this quote as a frame we can draw two large circles for our barrels, one on either side and hang the sword above the bottles below.
-Working out the correct order for all of these bottles is another small puzzle that Pat has hidden for us to solve and he has kindly given us enough information to be able to make a start.
+Working out the correct order for all of these bottles is another small puzzle that Pat has hidden for us to solve and he has kindly given us enough information to be able to make a good start.
 We are in Master Bast's hands now, and the answers to the bottles secrets lie within his drinking song.
 The lesson starts as he points at the first bottle on the bottom row.
 He began chanting as he counted the bottles down the line.

 Maple.
 Maypole.
 Catch and carry.